Quantum-Creative-Group/quantum_nodes/README.md

 ### Quantum Creative
 #### Prerequisite

-Qiskit has to be installed on your machine and Blender has to use your version of Python.
+Qiskit and PIL have to be installed on your machine (*pip install qiskit && pip install pillow*) and Blender has to use your version of Python.
 If it is not done yet you can follow the step by step tutorial in *Bundled Python & Extensions* on : https://docs.blender.org/api/current/info_tips_and_tricks.html

 #### On Linux